malefficient/TETRIX-OS-JDH/README.md

 If you have sound device issues, try building without the `#define ENABLE_MUSIC` in `main.c` and running with `$ qemu-system-i386 -drive format=raw,file=boot.iso`.

 If you're having issues with no image showing up/QEMU freezing, this is a known bug with QEMU SB16 emulation under GTK.
-[Please read what @takaswie has written in #2 for a workaround](https://github.com/jdah/tetrix-os/issues/2#issuecomment-824773889).
+Please read what @takaswie has written in #2 for a workaround

 #### Windows
 Absolutely no idea.
 Maybe try WSL.